-Dr. Rolando Morales proudly offers chemical peels at his Katy and Houston plastic surgery centers.
+Dr. Rolando Morales proudly offers chemical peels at his practices in Houston, TX.
 A chemical peel is a nonsurgical, less invasive way to improve the appearance of skin.
 This procedure applies a chemical solution to the top layers of the skin, which works to peel away and destroy damaged or dead cells.
 Through this peeling process, a rejuvenated layer of skin is left behind.
 Chemical peels can be used on the face or neck to help improve fine lines, acne scars, uneven skin tone, sun spots, freckles, pigmentation and rough or scaly patches.
 There are different degrees of peels that offer varying results.

 Types of Chemical Peels